aery32/aery32-refguide/source/use_with_eclipse.rst

     :target: _images/eclipse_juno_open_cdt_perspective.png
     :alt: Open perspective in Eclipse Juno

 It is also good idea to use **UTF-8** text file encoding and Unix style new text file line delimiter (Aery32 Framework uses these settings).
 You can change these preferences globally for the workspace you are working from **Window / Preferences**.
-From the left side list select **General / Workspace**.
+From the left-hand side list select **General / Workspace**.

 .. image:: ../images/eclipse_juno_utf8_by_default.png
     :target: _images/eclipse_juno_utf8_by_default.png